thimovandermeer/Webserver/README.md

 ### pipe():
 Usage: _int pipe(int pipefd[2]);_

-Creates a pipe, a unidirectional data channel that can be used for interprocess communication.
+Creates a pipe, a unidirectional _date channel that can be used for interprocess communication.
 The array _pipefd_ is used to return two file descriptors referring to the ends of the pipe. pipefd[0] refers to the read end of the pipe. pipefd[1] refers to the write end of the pipe.
 Data written to the write end of the pipe is buffered by the kernel until it is read from the read end of the pipe.

 ## Other
 - malloc(), free(), write()